Things for Recovering Hoarders Like Me [Live Post]

 Pop-up Wallet with RFID Shielding - $42.
 Click a button, and up to 6 cards pop up in order.
 Pretty nifty (unfortunately I carry a lot of weird stuff in my wallet like earplugs etc so I don’t use it).

 Masterworks - $500.
 Fractional investment into art pieces.
-This is mostly for fun, the money tends to stay about the same year over year.
+This is mostly for fun, the money tends to stay about the same year over year and you only get liquidity 2+ years in.

 My favorite board games are Decrypto (a word game that’s about communication, that’s way deeper than Codenames), Smallworld (vaguely like Risk, but way more dynamic and fun), Cascadia (a surprisingly complex wildlife placing game), and Hanabi (team communication game).
 Fort is also great.
 I’ve been recommended Paleo, Terraforming Mars, Forbidden Desert, and 7 Wonders but haven’t tried them.